-WHY HAS THIS REPORT COME TO THE OSC?
+WHY HAS THIS REPORT COME TO FULL COUNCIL?

-The proposals have been developed in consultation with OSC Members and require the final agreement of Members of both OSCs (Internal and External).
-Final recommendations will require the agreement of Full Council.
+The proposals have been developed in consultation with OSC Members.
+Osc Members gave their support to the proposals and agreed the recommendations at a Joint Meeting of the OSCs on 15 April 2013.
+The proposals and recommendations require the consideration and agreement of Full Council.